ppy/osu-wiki/news/2021-06-09-new-featured-artist-ii-l.md

 Showcased in the grand finals of OWC 2020 through [*SPUTNIK-3*](https://osu.ppy.sh/beatmapsets/1312076) by [DeviousPanda](https://osu.ppy.sh/users/4966334), **II-L** is the experimental producer behind the most rhythmically diverse music ever to touch the world of rhythm games.
 Best recognized for their self-defined genre *psy footwork*, **II-L** has been a household name among osu! players since their introduction, and is finally ready to take the throne as one of our Featured Artists!

-We've snagged **12** of **II-L**'s unforgettable tracks, most pulling from their unorthodox space-themed albums and a few other scattered releases, all available from [their Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/172).
+We've snagged **12** of **II-L**'s unforgettable tracks, most pulling from their unorthodox space-themed albums and the rest from a few other scattered releases (all available from [their Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/172), of course).

 Need a sample?
-Take a trip beyond the atmosphere with [Ekoro](https://osu.ppy.sh/users/284905)'s insanely impressive finger control play of [*SPUTNIK-3*](https://osu.ppy.sh/beatmapsets/1312076), then listen to the rest of the previews below:
+Take a trip beyond the atmosphere with [Ekoro](https://osu.ppy.sh/users/284905)'s insanely impressive finger control play of [*SPUTNIK-3*](https://osu.ppy.sh/beatmapsets/1312076), then listen to the previews below:

 <div align="center">
     <video width="90%" controls>